Ryan Benoit: Ultimate Fighting Championship

 Benoit was expected to face Tyson Nam on June 13, 2020 at UFC Fight Night: Eye vs. Calvillo.
 However, Benoit withdrew from the event for an unknown reason and was replaced by Zarrukh Adashev.

 Benoit faced Tim Elliott on July 16, 2020 at UFC Fight Night: Kattar vs. Ige.
 He lost the fight via unanimous decision.

 On September 3, 2020, Benoit along with Roman Dolidze, were granted temporary licenses following special hearings by the Nevada State Athletic Commission after they had recurring issues with the long-term metabolite of Turinabol pulsing in their system in trace amounts, long after ingestion.
 Both Benoit and Dolidze have already been suspended by USADA, the UFC's anti-doping partner.
 Neither were facing a violation in Nevada, but the UFC wanted to get ahead of a potential issue.
 This was after USADA added a threshold for the presence of the M3 metabolite of DHCMT.
 If a test result is below 100 picograms per milliliter of the substance, it is no longer considered a violation, but an atypical finding -- provided there is no evidence of new ingestion or performance-enhancing effects.
 Benoit and Dolidze were granted temporary licenses to compete beginning Dec.
 1 following a six-month period of bimonthly testing by USADA.
 For Benoit, the process already cost him more than one year of his career after he originally tested positive for low levels of DHCMT (oral turinabol) starting on Nov.
 11, 2018.
 At the time, Benoit tested positive for 30 picograms per mL at the time.

 Benoit was scheduled to face Zarrukh Adashev on May 8, 2021 at UFC on ESPN 24.
 At the weigh-ins, Benoit weighed in at 129 pounds, three pounds over the flyweight non-title fight limit.
 His bout with Adashev was cancelled by the Nevada State Athletic Commission due to health concerns.
 The pair was rebooked at UFC on ESPN 28 on July 31, 2021.
 Benoit lost the fight via unanimous decision.

 On August 21, 2021, it was announced Benoit was released by the UFC.

 On October 20, 2021, The Nevada Athletic Commission suspended Benoit nine months retroactive to a positive urine sample collected on July 31.
 Benoit was flagged for modafinil, more commonly known as provigil.
-In addition to his suspension, Benoit faces a total of $3,445.36 in fines and legal fees.
-He will be eligible to return on April 1, 2022.
+In addition to his suspension, Benoit faced a total of $3,445.36 in fines and legal fees.
+He was eligible to return on April 1, 2022.